top of page

 An important feature of this project is that it looks at both sides—the Muslim South Asian immigrants as well as their non-Muslim, non-South Asian peers—to provide an in-depth, holistic account of interracial and interfaith romance as experienced and perceived in everyday life.
 A strength of the dataset is the sheer diversity of the participants' religiosity and romantic interactions with partners from outside ethnic, racial, and religious groups.

-This book project has already produced articles in different stages of development:
+This book project has already produced scholarship in different stages of development:

 Shams, Tahseen.
 2022.
 "Race, Religion, and Geopolitics: Dating and Romance Among South Asian Muslim Immigrants in Canada."
 Sociology of Religion: A Quarterly Review. https://doi.org/10.1093/socrel/srac015.